Noorts/DLSA/README.md

 `go run cmd/worker/main.go`

 ## CLI

 The CLI can be used by running

 `python3 tui.py [params]`

 You can use the generate_synthetic_dataset.py script to generate a query and a database file to use for a test query.

 The result of the computations can be found in results/, where for every query, a file is generated, with the corresponding best result for every target in the database file, with the same id as in the original files.

+## Parallel rust simd